Revised October, 2008

 WRITTEN ANALYSES OF DIRECTING PROJECT

-When a pre-production review is included in Directing Seminar, a written analysis, with design elements, will be required for PTP projects, workshops and thesis productions.
+When a pre-production review is included in Directing Seminar, a written analysis, with design elements, will be required for Directing projects, workshops and thesis productions.
 This pre-production material will be submitted to the Program Head or designee on the Friday prior to the pre-production seminar.
 At the same time, copies must also be made available to the other Directing students and faculty in the seminar.
-A copy of this material should be submitted to the Head of Performance as well.
 This analysis constitutes a working paper for the director and will be a starting point for discussion in the seminar.
 The pre-production paper format will be provided by the Directing faculty at the beginning

 of the term.